rtalusan13/ML_Columbia/module6/README.md

 7. The Bootstrap
 8. Bagging and Random Forest

+## Project File Details

+X_train.csv: A comma separated file containing the covariates.
+Each row corresponds to a single vector

+y_train.csv: A file containing the classes.
+Each row has a single number and the i-th row of this file combined with the i-th row of "X_train.csv" constitutes the labeled pair (y_i, x_i).
+There are 10 classes having index values 0,1,2,...,9.

+X_test.csv: This file follows exactly the same format as "X_train.csv".
+No class file is given for the testing data.

 ## Notes
 The UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/Links to an external site.) has a good selection of datasets for classification.
 While you still may not have the ground truth, you can build confidence that the outputs of your code are reasonable.